cintiadr/blog/content/post/secrets.md

   - Limited access and opportunity to decrypt or recover secrets
   - Easy to develop applications consuming those secrets
   - They are not printed on the logs
+  - They are not part of the command line.

 \* _Relying on hard disk encryption here is cheating.
 Ideally we don't want secrets decrypted on the filesystem at all._